Do you think that you know everything about France? I tried to gather some fun facts about France that are going (I hope) to surprise you!

 Cinema is an invention with no future

-For your information, this the first movie of the history shot in Ciotat next by Marseille.
+For your information, this is the first movie of the history shot in Ciotat next to Marseille.

 The French army started using pigeons in 1870.
 On the fortress of Mont Valérien, which overlooks Paris, an old tradition continues military pigeon breeding.
 It is the only European country to maintain pigeon breeding.

 Even though the French army has not used carrier pigeons since the 1960s, it continues to maintain a military dovecote, the last in Europe.
 The 200 birds are always ready to transmit army messages, particularly in the event of the destruction of telecommunications infrastructure.

 - The Biggest Pizza consumer in the World